luaman/sauer-cvs/bin_unix/readme.txt

 *nix versions of cube clients and standalone servers.
 The clients function identical to the win32 client, see config.html.

-Run them from the root cube dir (chmod em as exe first).
+Please run "sauerbraten_unix" from the root Sauerbraten dir to launch these.
-Clients will need the following dynamic link libraries present: opengl, glu, sdl, sdl_image, sdl_mixer, png, jpeg, zlib (1.2.1 for all SDL libs, do a ldd for details).
+Clients will need the following dynamic link libraries present:
+* libGL (OpenGL)
+* libGLU (OpenGL)
+* SDL (>= 1.2.1)
+* SDL_image (>= 1.2.1)
+* SDL_mixer (>= 1.2.1)
+* libpng
+* libjpeg
+* zlib

+If native binaries for your platform are not included, then try the following:
+1) Ensure you have the DEVELOPMENT VERSIONS of the above libraries installed.
+2) Change to the src/ directory and type "make install".
+3) Re-run the "sauerbraten_unix" script from the root Sauerbraten directory if it succeeded.

-The servers need NO libs, no external files, no sound or video, just run it :) Server ports are fixed at UDP 28785 and UDP 28786, currently.
+The servers (bin_unix/linux_server or bin_unix/native_server) should need no libs other than  libstdc++, no external files, no sound or video - just run it.
+Server ports are fixed at UDP 28785 and UDP 28786, currently.

-Make sure to chmod +x these binaries and the sauerbraten_unix script before running them.